-Fidelity says 70 percent of families have strong misconceptions about the value of an estate and more than 30 percent of children don’t even know the value of their parents’ assets, says a study from Fidelity Investments.
-It probably doesn’t help that most inheritors haven’t talked to their benefactors about their eventual wealth, RBC Wealth Management-US says.
+Seventy percent of families have strong misconceptions about the value of an estate and more than 30 percent of children don’t even know the value of their parents’ assets, says a study from Fidelity Investments.
+It probably doesn’t help that most inheritors haven’t talked to their benefactors about their eventual wealth, RBC Wealth Management-U.S. says.

 Being unprepared for an inheritance comes from hard-to-have talks with relatives.
 Not having any knowledge about what they are receiving becomes a huge issue when the benefactor has passed.
 RBC says more than one-third of inheritors don’t receive any professional help after learning about their new wealth.

 RBC says the sooner children understand major money matters – like estate planning, the better.
 But that raises the question, “what exactly is estate planning?”

-Financial literacy is an ongoing problem.
-The vast majority of us aren’t great when it comes to handling money, everything from basic saving and budgeting to investments and estates.
+Financial literacy is an ongoing problem in this country.
+The vast majority of Americans aren’t great when it comes to handling money, everything from basic saving and budgeting to investments and estates.
 With our basic lack of understanding, it’s no wonder we can’t handle talking about money issues for when our loved ones are no longer with us.

 “No matter who you are or what your family portrait looks like, establishing an estate plan is your best bet to ensure your loved ones are taken care of in your absence,” says Kevin Ruth, head of wealth planning and personal trust at Fidelity Investments.
 “While it is human nature to avoid thinking about one’s own mortality, leaving the next generation in good hands with the information they need to be successful can help build a stronger family foundation.”